CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/install-loki/configure-loki.md

 {{% alert type="note" title="Note" %}}For security reasons, Grafana Loki should be run behind an encrypted and authenticated reverse proxy as it does not provide these features by itself.{{% /alert %}}

+## Install Certificate

+IIS requires the X.509 SSL certificate, obtained in the [prerequisites][], to be installed on the Web Application Server.

+You can import the certificate by right clicking the certificate file, selecting `Install Certificate` and following the wizard.
+When prompted, ensure you import it into the `Local Machine` store and not `Current User`.

+To verify the certificate is imported:

+1. Click the Windows button (`Start`)
+2. Type `certlm.msc` and press `Enter` to open the Certificate Manager dialog
+3. Expand `Personal` and select `Certificates`
+4. You should see your certificate in this store

 ## Setup Reverse Proxy with IIS

 All of the steps must be carried out on the Web Application Server.